 Students hear more by not attending class

-Than attending a class in which slides were shown
+Than attending a class with slides

 This study was conducted among students enrolled in a course entitled “Human Factors in Engineering,” which was delivered to students from four majors: engineering, humanities, management and technology.
 The course was attended by undergraduate and graduate students and was taught three times a week for sixteen weeks.